 The content of this standard operating procedure (SOP) outlines the minimum training requirements, general rules to be adhered to, and emergency response guidelines of the Physiological Suite.
-It also provides a set of minimum standards and practices for the safe operation of the equipment and space within the Physiological Suite at the PERFORM Centre.
+It also provides a set of minimum standards and practices for the safe operation of the equipment and space.
 Finally, the document identifies the accompanying expectations and obligations of all users of the Physiological Suite.

-I.2 Scope
+1.2 Scope